olliesharp5/panem-survey/README.md

 # Panem Survey

 Welcome to the Panem national population survey.
-This survey is designed to obtain information about the fictional population of Panem as seen in the books and films; The Hunger Games.
+This survey is designed to obtain information about the fictional population of Panem as seen in the books and films: The Hunger Games.
 The motivation for users to submit information is that they will have less of a chance to be chosen for the annual Hunger Games.
 In addition to the survey form, this terminal also contains a section where users can view the statistics based on current submissions.

 # Table of Contents